lukechampine/ply/README.md

         fold(func(acc, x bool) bool { return acc && x })
 ```

-Currently, this sequence requires allocating a new slice for the `filter` and
+As written, this chain requires allocating a new slice for the `filter` and a
-a new slice for the `morph`.
-But if we were writing this transformation by
+new slice for the `morph`.
+But if we were writing this transformation by hand,
-hand, we could optimize it like so:
+we could optimize it like so:

 ```go
 b := true